-You should encourage the diverse employees to work together as a happy team.
+You should encourage diverse employees to work together as a happy team.
 Building a better teamwork environment will certainly promote mutual understanding, cooperation, and the togetherness of employees.
-Building effective teams of a diverse workforce are influential to organizational performance.
+Building effective teams of a diverse workforce is influential to organizational performance.

 When employees have diversity in their backgrounds, understanding, knowledge, and attitudes there certainly will be various conflicts in the workplace.
 Peace and harmony are important aspects of an inclusive environment.

 Prioritize Employee’s Personal Goals

 When employees feel that they are not enabled to accomplish their personal goals while performing organizational activities they eventually create role avoidance and conflicts arise in the workplace.